-Although no diagnostic artifacts were observed or collected during the 2009 field season, artifacts recovered during previous work indicate that this site dates between the Late Archaic and Late Woodland periods.
-The great majority of artifacts and two radiocarbon dates indicate that the main period of occupation occurred during the Middle Woodland time period.
+Consistent with the few items observed during the 2011 field season, artifacts recovered during previous work indicate that this site dates between the Late Archaic and Late Woodland periods.
+The great majority of the previously recovered artifacts and three radiocarbon dates indicate that the main period of occupation occurred during the Middle Woodland time period.